blurrycontour/zuul-gerrit/doc/source/drivers/mqtt.rst

       The quality of service level to use, it can be 0, 1 or 2.
 Read more in this `guide <https://www.hivemq.com/blog/mqtt-essentials-part-6-mqtt-quality-of-service-levels>`_

+   .. attr:: include-returned-data
+      :default: false

+      If set to ``true``, Zuul will include any data returned from the job via :ref:`return_values`.